sdsautter/portfolio-react/README.md

 # API

 ## Routes
+POST /api/games
+* Joins a game

+DELETE /api/games
+* Leaves a game

 GET /api/games/:id
 * Get the game and round information per the Schema

 POST /api/games/:id
-* During the answer phase accepts an answer from body.answer
+* During the round playing phase accepts an answer from body.answer
-* During the voting phase accepts an answer from body.vote
+* During the round voting phase accepts an answer from body.vote

 ## Schema
     gameInstance: {